 These next two steps are just getting things ready for when the hot sugar mixture comes off of the stove.
 It is absolutely essential that you have everything prepared and ready to go before you start to make the toffee.

 In a small bowl sift together the baking soda and cream of tartar, then set aside.
 It is important to actually sift these two ingredients together.
 This seems small and insignificant, but this is the mixture that is going to cause a chemical reaction with the hot sugar mixture.
-It needs to be well combined, and clump free because the reaction happens fast, and you don’t want to end up with clumps of baking soda in your sponge toffee!
+It needs to be well combined and clump-free because the reaction happens fast, and you don't want to end up with clumps of baking soda in your sponge toffee!

 Then, measure out the pure vanilla extract and place it in a small bowl.